 Article Thirty-Second.
-Representation of Stockholders at the Meeting Stockholders may be represented in the Meetings by the person or persons who prove their legal capacity by means of a simple letter signed in the presence of two witnesses.
+Representation of Stockholders at the Meeting Stockholders may be represented in the Meetings by the person or persons who prove their legal capacity by means of a simple letter signed in the presence of two witnesses, or through the forms referred to in Article 49 (Forty-Nine) Section III of the Securities Market Law, that the Company makes available to them through the securities exchange brokers or in the Company itself, at least 15 (fifteen) calendar days in advance of each Meeting, which the Secretary shall verify and inform the General Stockholders' Meeting, certifying it in the relevant Meeting Minutes.